-In today’s post I’d like to review some information about using ORC, Parquet and Avro files in Azure Data Lake, in particular when we’re extracting data with Azure Data Factory and loading it to files in Data Lake.
+In this post I’d like to review some information about using ORC, Parquet and Avro files in Azure Data Lake, in particular when we’re extracting data with Azure Data Factory and loading it to files in Data Lake.

-In this post, I’d like to tell you a story about a customer who chose to migrate from Oracle to Azure Data Warehouse and tell you their reasons for doing so, as well as the benefits they’re seeing after making the move.
+I’d like to tell you a story about a customer who chose to migrate from Oracle to Azure Data Warehouse and tell you their reasons for doing so, as well as the benefits they’re seeing after making the move.

 Today’s post is in response to a question I was recently asked.
 It’s about using Azure Data Lake Store with Azure Data Factory, in particular about the Copy Activity within Data Factory to read data from Azure Data Lake.